Cupcake-Design-System/cupcake-design-system.github.io/content/_elements/media-object.md

 ---
 title: Media Object
-description: The famous media object prevalent in social media interfaces, but useful in any context
+description: The famous media object prevalent in social media interfaces, but useful in any context.
-colors:
-- primary
-- secondary
-- success
-- danger
 tabs:
 - Code
 - Guidelines